 Then, I placed the salt from the Dead Sea at the corners of the monument, which spoke of cleansing the roots of the witchcraft and masonic influences.

 Lastly, I got down on the ground and released the “fire rocks” from the Mountain of the Lord into the ground to completely burn away all the witchcraft influences from the land.
+(These “fire rocks” I had seen were given to me as I stood in the center of a huge mountain, in a vision a few days prior to the prayer event.).
 As I did, it was as if I saw the ground shaking and bursting forth.

 We finished up, piled back into vehicle, and then took a detour to see the home of Robert Smalls, which Doc had told us about.
 Much of it was overgrown by palmetto trees, old oaks, and moss.
-It didn’t feel like any more was to be done there.
+It didn’t seem like any more was to be done there.

 Our final destination was Port Royal, which is next to Beaufort.
 Again, Doc led out the prayer over the port calling for a restoration in the businesses and finances of South Carolina.
 All joined those prayers for blessings over the business and finances, that they would have a heavenly, kingdom flow.
 I further pointed out that business is the primary spiritual gifting of our state, and the primary way God flows through the state first, which affects all other areas of influence.
 (For further information on this, see the Reference section.)